strykeforce/cookiecutter-robot/README.md

 # cookiecutter-robot

-A cookiecutter template to create a new FRC robot project.
+A cookiecutter template to create a new FRC robot project in Java or Kotlin.

 ## Requirements